Cookie Consent by TermsFeed

 Why I am suggesting it: First of all, for its documentation.
 As for Pleroma, there are installation instructions for a lot of operating systems (yes, also FreeBSD, NetBSD, OpenBSD).
 It’s light and fast.
 It doesn’t cache remote media by default, so that’s perfect for a single user instance.
 You can enable it (both pre-fetching media as soon as the server gets the status, like Mastodon, or just downloading them and caching when the first user meets them), you can also proxy your local media.
 S3 storage and remote CDNs are supported and everything is customisable.
 Message size limit is set to 5000 characters by default, but can be adjusted.
 Everything is configurable and you can choose your favourite frontend.
 It has quote posts (while Mastodon doesn’t allow them, even if they’re perfectly visible if created by Akkoma).

 Please, consider that: Akkoma is not Mastodon.
 They “talk” using the same language but are different pieces of software.
 There’s less activity around it (the documentation is good, the support forum is good, but the number of Akkoma installations can’t be compared to Mastodon’s ones).
-Many Mastodon mobile apps seem to have problems with Akkoma and at the moment there’s a bug that, if you’re posting an hashtag, a link will be shown on Mastodon.
+Many Mastodon mobile apps seem to have problems with Akkoma and at the moment there’s a bug (probably it’s a Mastodon bug, but users will think it’s Akkoma’s fault) that, if you’re posting an hashtag, a link will be shown on Mastodon.
 More, if you want to hide boosts or replies from your timeline, remember that Akkoma won’t perform that at backend’s level, but it should be done by the frontend.
 Not all frontends and mobile apps support it.

-Why I’m suggesting another solution: Well**,** not exactly.
+Why I’m suggesting another solution: Well, not exactly.
 Actually, I’m suggesting to try Akkoma.
 It’s a good piece of software, developed by friendly people, well accepted by the Fediverse instances’ administrators and has a lot of happy users and instance administrators.
 I’ve used Akkoma as my main instance software for more or less one month.
 The bug I’ve described and some problems here and there made me move back to Mastodon.
-I’m keeping my Akkoma instance up, but I’ll wait until those bugs will be solved.
+I’m keeping my Akkoma instance up, even if not actively used.

 To sum up: Akkoma installation is easy and well documented, you have a lot of settings to customise your instance and can fine-tune your installation for your hardware capabilities.